UST-MICO/grapheditor/docs/resizing.rst

 Preserving aspect ratio

-    To preserve the aspect ratio while resizing use the options :js:attr:`~ResizeOverlayOptions.preserveRatio`.
+    To preserve the aspect ratio while resizing use the options :js:attr:`~ResizeOverlayOptions.preserveRatio?`.

 Preserve aspect ratio only when dragging a corner

-    Use :js:attr:`~ResizeOverlayOptions.preserveRatioOnDiagonals`.
+    Use :js:attr:`~ResizeOverlayOptions.preserveRatioOnDiagonals?`.
 This will allow dragging in the horizontal or vertical direction to still change the aspect ratio.

 Mirror all resizes at the center

-    Use :js:attr:`~ResizeOverlayOptions.symmetric` to affect both horizontal and vertical resizes.
+    Use :js:attr:`~ResizeOverlayOptions.symmetric?` to affect both horizontal and vertical resizes.
-    To only affect either horizontal or vertical resizes use :js:attr:`~ResizeOverlayOptions.symmetricHorizontal` or :js:attr:`~ResizeOverlayOptions.symmetricVertical`.
+    To only affect either horizontal or vertical resizes use :js:attr:`~ResizeOverlayOptions.symmetricHorizontal?` or :js:attr:`~ResizeOverlayOptions.symmetricVertical?`.
     These options will also have an effect when dragging a corner handle!

 Resize the node live with the overlay

-    To resize the node live to match the overlay while dragging use the option :js:attr:`~ResizeOverlayOptions.liveResize`.
+    To resize the node live to match the overlay while dragging use the option :js:attr:`~ResizeOverlayOptions.liveResize?`.

 Limit the node size

-    To limit the node size set :js:attr:`~ResizeOverlayOptions.minWidth`, :js:attr:`~ResizeOverlayOptions.minHeight`, :js:attr:`~ResizeOverlayOptions.maxWidth` or :js:attr:`~ResizeOverlayOptions.maxHeight`.
+    To limit the node size set :js:attr:`~ResizeOverlayOptions.minWidth?`, :js:attr:`~ResizeOverlayOptions.minHeight?`, :js:attr:`~ResizeOverlayOptions.maxWidth?` or :js:attr:`~ResizeOverlayOptions.maxHeight?`.
     Te prevent resizing in one direction entirely set the maximum the same as the minimum.